Christ093/SmartContract/README.md

 ### `assert()`
 The `assert()` function is used to ensure the integrity of the contract's state:
 - Ensures that balances cannot be negative when burning tokens: `assert(balances[_address] >= 0)`.
-- Ensures that the total supply cannot be negative: `assert(totalSupply >= 0)`.
+- Ensures that the total supply remains consistent after minting or burning tokens.

 ### `revert()`
 The `revert()` function is used to explicitly cancel the transaction and provide an error message:
 - `"User balance cannot be zero after burn"` if attempting to burn tokens that would leave the address with zero balance.
-- `"Account already has zero balance"` if trying to reset an account’s balance when it's already zero.

 ## How to Deploy and Interact with the Contract